Skip to main content

 We used the short name for the data table (VulnerabilityReport) rather than the fully-qualified name.
 As long as the short name is distinct, you can do this to save some typing.

 Open up the Excel file that is produced.
-You will see that the recipe found almost 1,000 vulnerabilities.
+You will see that the recipe found hundreds of vulnerabilities.
 You can sort them by severity to see what the most important ones to start with are – or you could find the ones that can be fixed with a version update only to quickly address some of the problems.
 Having a table like this can help you and your organization track and prioritize security issues.

 Adjust the format of data tables